bmad-sim/GTPSA.jl/README.md

 These generalizations, paired with an efficient monomial indexing function, make GTPSA very fast and memory efficient.
 See the `benchmark/fodo.jl` example for comparison of `GTPSA.jl` with `ForwardDiff.jl` and `TaylorSeries.jl` in computing all coefficients of a Taylor map 2nd order in 4 variables and 2 parameters. `TaylorDiff.jl` does not allow for trivial computation of all the individual coefficients in a multivariable Taylor series, and so a comparison with this package is not included.

 ## Installation
-To use GTPSA.jl, in the Julia REPL simply run
+To use `GTPSA.jl`, in the Julia REPL simply run

 ```
 ] add https://github.com/bmad-sim/GTPSA.jl.git